Ratko Rudić

 Ratko Rudić (born 7 June 1948) is a retired Croatian water polo coach and a former water polo player.
 As of 2015, he has won 38 medals as a coach at major events, making him the most successful water polo coach in history, and second most successful team sport coach of all time.
-He won four gold medals, of which three consecutive, with three different national teams at the Summer Olympics, as well as three gold medals with three national teams at the World Championships, among many others.
+He won four gold medals, of which three were consecutive, with three different national teams at the Summer Olympics, as well as three gold medals with three national teams at the World Championships, among many others.
 In 2007 was inducted into the International Swimming Hall of Fame, described as "one of the best, if not the best, water polo coach to walk the deck of the pool".

 In 1989 received AVNOJ award, the highest Yugoslav award.
 In 2007 received Franjo Bučar State Award for Sport as Yearly Award, while in 2012 Award for Life Achievement.
 In 2012 was the recipient of Order of Duke Branimir in Croatia, while in 2018 of Palma al Merito Tecnico by the Italian National Olympic Committee.

 In 2012 he retired from coaching and became sports director of the Croatian Water Polo Federation until late 2013 when he became the coach of the Brazil men's national team to lead them through the 2016 Summer Olympics.
 From 2018 to 2020 he was the coach of Italian water polo club Pro Recco.

 On 6 May 2020, Rudić announced his retirement from water polo.